forta-network/docs/docs/sdk.md

 - `alertId` -  string to identify this class of finding
 - `chainId` - chain ID where this alert was fired
-- `addresses` -  human-readable list of addresses involved in the alert
+- `addresses` -  list of addresses involved in the alert (currently truncated at 50 addresses)
 - `contracts` -  list of contracts related to the alert
 - `createdAt` -  timestamp when the alert was published
 - `description` - text description of the alert